-A Personal Injury Lawyer Can Protect You
+A Personal Injury Lawyer Can Protect Your Right to Recover Compensation

 - As your medical bills begin to pile up, hospital administrators will want to know how you plan to pay them.